America's secrets: Trump's unprecedented disregard of norms

 James Trusty, a lawyer for Trump in the records matter, said on Fox News that Trump's possession of the sensitive government material was equivalent to hanging on to an “overdue library book.”

-But Trump's former attorney general, Bill Barr, said in a separate Fox News interview that he was “skeptical” of Trump's claim that he declassified everything.
+But Trump's former attorney general, Bill Barr said, in a separate Fox News interview said that he was “skeptical” of Trump's claim that he declassified everything.
 "People say this (raid) was unprecedented -- well, it’s also unprecedented for a president to take all this classified information and put them in a country club, OK,” Barr said.

 Trump's attitude about White House records is not so surprising to some who worked for him.